Animal Nitrate: Certifications

+Release history

 Cover versions

 Basement covered the song on their 2014 EP Further Sky.
 Zachary Houle of PopMatters wrote that the cover "strip[ped] away all of the glam" of the original, making it "a straightforward rock anthem."
 Alternative Press contributor Brian Kraus considered it "faithful to the original" and the best song on the EP.
 He called it "a fine fit" amongst the "lighthearted moods" found on the EP.
 AbsolutePunk staff member Aj LaGambina thought the track "blend[ed] in as if it" was one of the band's own compositions.
 Punknews.org reviewer RENALDO69 called the cover "tight—knit and sharp" within the "very polished" EP.

-In September 2015 The Libertines performed a live version of the song at a gig at Camden's Dublin Castle in London.
+In September 2015, the Libertines performed a live version of the song at a gig at Camden's Dublin Castle in London.